-- We have partnered with Alliance for Therapy Dogs, Beesley's Paws and Gulf Coast Humane Society to provide Animal Therapy to Senior Living Facilities. - We have partnered with the VA and Area Agency for Aging to distribute robotic cats/dos to Veterans in Lee County.
+- We have partnered with Alliance for Therapy Dogs, Beesley's Paws and Gulf Coast Humane Society to provide Animal Therapy to Senior Living Facilities. - We have partnered with the VA and Area Agency for Aging to distribute robotic cats/dos to Veterans in Lee County. - We are making phone calls and sending emails to Senior Living Facilities all around Lee County.
+Outreach to the general public includes: social media posts, posting information on our website, as well as, notifying Senior Service Centers.

-Out Outcome Statement 1: To increase quality of life by addressing relieving loneliness and isolation for clients in adult living facility.
-Goa Goals and Output Measures: Total of the Friendly Visitor Program Project Target 105 1) with adult living facilities ar Achieved to Date 57 Goal = 42 adult living facilities per year (10 Quarters) Percentage 54.3% ve an increased awareness of the Project Target 3 2) Friendly Visitor Program Achieved to Date 8 Percentage 266.7% · · ograms with topics of discussion Project Target 30 3) and activities.
-(10.0 Achieved to Date 12 Goal = 12 per calendar year (10 Quarters) Percentage 40.0%
+Out Outcome Statement 1:To increase quality of life by addressing relieving loneliness and isolation for clients in adult living facility. ness and Goals and Output Measures: of the Friendly Visitor Program Project Target 124 1) with adult living facilities and partner organizations Goal = 42 adult living facilities per year (10 Quarters) Achieved to Date 100 Percentage 80.6% 3 partner organizations have an increased awareness of the Friendly Visitor Program Project Target 8 2) Achieved to Date 14 Percentage 175% Create 12 monthly lunch pr ograms with topics of discussion Project Target 30 3) and activities.
+Achieved to Date 28 Goal = 12 per calendar year (10 Quarters) Percentage 93.3%